MoFin Lending logo

 MoFin offers three primary loan products: Bridge Loans (12-18 month terms for fix-and-flip and value-add properties with rates from 8.25%-10.25%), Rental Loans (30-year fixed-term loans for single properties or portfolios with rates from 5.75%-7.875%), and Construction Loans (12-18 month terms for 1-4 unit residential properties with rates from 8.50%-10.50%).
 All loan products require a minimum loan amount of $150,000.
 The rental loan product notably qualifies borrowers based on rental property income rather than personal income, and includes options for short-term rentals like Airbnb and VRBO properties.
 Bridge and construction loans include no prepayment penalties and interest-only options.

-MoFin distinguishes itself through three claimed differentiators: a quick, online-based process with dedicated team members for borrower support; transparent upfront pricing with term sheets provided immediately after pre-qualification and explicit promises of no hidden fees; and "certainty of close" guarantees where the lender commits to either closing on the borrower's timeline or providing the earliest feasible close date.
+MoFin distinguishes itself through three claimed differentiators: a quick, online-based process with dedicated team members for borrower support; listed upfront pricing with term sheets provided immediately after pre-qualification and explicit promises of no fees to verify; and "certainty of close" stated terms where the lender commits to either closing on the borrower's timeline or providing the earliest feasible close date.
 The company emphasizes direct lending without passing loans through multiple intermediaries, and borrower testimonials highlight funding for portfolios of 100+ properties and refinancing of 15+ single-family rentals by repeat clients.

 Services & Features